Executive Summary

 Modern medicine controls many disorders.
 But do they repair the ruptures in your health’s fabric?

 Visualise nails hammered into a wooden panel.
-If you remove them with a nail puller, the holes still remain.
+Even if you remove them with a nail puller, the holes remain.

-People have used the diabetes medication, metformin, for six decades without any major problem.
-However, it hinders the intestinal absorption of vitamin B12, deficiency of which can cause nerve damage, which is also a complication of diabetes.
-Vegetarians are particularly vulnerable because vitamin B12 is almost never found in plant-based foods.
+People have used the diabetes medication, metformin, for six decades without any major problems.
+However, it hinders the intestinal absorption of vitamin B12, deficiency of which can cause nerve damage, a complication of diabetes.
+Vegetarians are particularly vulnerable because vitamin B12 is not found in plant-based foods.

 Medicines remind me of the game of Whack-a-Mole: You solve a problem at one place, only to see another appear somewhere else.
 There is no free lunch.